-Medical Director (Section 7)
+Medical Director (Sections 7 and 8)

-The bill would require each emergency medical service to have a medical director (currently called a medical adviser) whose duties would include the implementation of medical protocols and to approve and monitor the education of the attendants.
+The bill would change the term "medical adviser" to "medical director" in the statutes dealing with liability for civil damages and the duties of a medical director.
+The bill also would require each emergency medical service to have a medical director whose duties would include the implementation of medical protocols and to approve and monitor the education of the attendants.

-Requirements for Attendant's Certificate (Section 8)
+Requirements for Attendant's Certificate (Section 9)